 What does spinal cord stimulation feel like?

-Your stimulation level can be adjusted to deliver your preferred sensation and pain relief.
-With some device brands and settings, you may feel a slight tingling sensation, called a paresthesia. in some instances you will not feel anything at all!
+Your stimulator device has numerous programming levels that can be adjusted to deliver your preferred sensation and pain relief.
+With some device models and settings, you may feel a slight tingling sensation, called a paresthesia, in place of pain.
+In other instances, you will not feel anything at all!

 Will spinal cord stimulation therapy completely eliminate my chronic pain?